Finishing Touches

 The reel seats and slide bands are 5/8" and 3/4" copper pipe caps finished with Thompson Enamels.
 Enamel comes in powder form sprinkled onto the metal then fused with a 3750° Map-Pro Gas blowtorch.
 Fun.

-I use a variety of assorted exotic woods for the reel handles: Cocobolo, Bocote, Bubinga, Padauk, Purpleheart, Black Palm, Granadillo, Spalted Tamarind, etc. Lathe turning from 1" and 1-1/2" square stock.
+I use a variety of assorted exotic woods for the reel handles: Buckey Burl, Cocobolo, Bocote, Bubinga, Padauk, Madrone Burl, Afzelia Burl, Spalted Tamarind, etc. Lathe turning from 1" and 1-1/2" square stock.